PUT AWARD-WINNING ATTORNEYS TO WORK FOR YOU

 - Your probation should be modified to include stricter penalties and requirements.

 - Your probation should be revoked, and you should face the original penalties of your conviction.

 In the last case, this can mean you are required to serve a prison sentence.
-Because judges have so much power over your punishment, it is crucial that your lawyer knows how to work with your judge, so you aren’t left in a far worse position than before your violation.
+Because judges have so much power over your punishment, it is crucial that your criminal defense lawyer knows how to work with your judge, so you aren’t left in a far worse position than before your violation.

 We Can Help Keep Your Probation on Track

-The right lawyer can help fight to make sure a probation violation doesn’t result in the loss of your freedom.
+The right defense attorney can help fight to make sure a probation violation doesn’t result in the loss of your freedom.
 If you or someone you know is facing a charge of probation violation in Okeechobee, Taylor Creek, Fort Drum, or other areas of Okeechobee County, The Law Offices of David Golden, P.A. will work tirelessly to achieve the best possible outcome for your hearing.
 Call us at 863-220-4400 to schedule a free, confidential consultation to discuss your rights today.